centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/passive-monitoring/dsm.md

 not been taken into account by a human action, it will remain visible in the Centreon interface.
 When the event is acknowledged, the slot becomes available for new events.

 The goal of this module is to give an overview of Centreon’s basic trap management system.
-The basic function runs with a single service and alarm crashed by successive alarms.

-It is an essential complement to the management of SNMP traps.

 ## Installation

-### On A central server
+### On a central server

 This part is to install **Centreon DSM** on a central server.
-Centreon DSM server and client will be installed on the main server.
+The Centreon DSM server and client will be installed on the main server.

 Run the command: